auth0/docs/articles/product-lifecycle/migration/guides/liveid-api-deprecation.md

   - migrate
 ---

-# Microsoft Account Migration to Azure AD (personal accounts) + Microsoft Graph
+# Migration Guide Microsoft Account Migration to Azure Active Directory

 In October 2017, Microsoft announced the [deprecation of the Live Connect API and Live SDK](https://developer.microsoft.com/en-us/office/blogs/outlook-rest-api-v1-0-office-365-discovery-and-live-connect-api-deprecation).
 This is a Microsoft deprecation that will affect Auth0 users using the Microsoft social connection.
 The change implies switching how Auth0 interacts with the Microsoft authentication APIs, and it might imply changes in customers application's code.